jo9182/joe/README.md

 7. For `URL with %s in place of query`, enter the file:// URL for joe.html, appended with `#%s`
 8. For `Suggestions URL with %s in place of query`, enter the Duckduckgo suggestions URL [https://duckduckgo.com/ac/?q=%s&amp;type=list](https://duckduckgo.com/ac/?q=%s&amp;type=list).
 If this is blocked, enter one from a different search engine or leave blank.</a>

+9. Before you can use Joe, you will need to ensure the Corrosion instance is available.
+Likely, you will need to use the proxy site once manually.
+For the default HolyUnblocker, navigate to [https://holyubofficial.net/?q](https://holyubofficial.net/?q) and go to any URL.

 ## Compiling

 ```sh